redis/node-redis/README.md

 ### "error"

 `client` will emit `error` when encountering an error connecting to the Redis server or when any other in node_redis occurs.
+If you use a command without callback and encounter a ReplyError it is going to be emitted to the error listener.

 So please attach the error listener to node_redis.